Book Reviews

 Inside, it was cathedral-like: spacious, serene, and cool.
 It made me gasp.
 On the paneled main floor, marble-framed mirrors reflected the light from the windows on the opposite wall.
 Diamonds shimmered from the counters as if they were alive, while solemn, dignified men watched them like sentinels.

-The summer of 1945 was a memorable one in New York.
-A small airplane crashed into the Empire State Building, and World War II ended, sparking off wild celebrations in the streets.
+A small airplane crashed into the Empire State Building, killing 14 people.
+World War II officially ended, sparking wild celebrations in the streets.
 New York City was also an innocent world of dances, Schrafft’s, and eating at the Automat.

 This book is a lovely remembrance of a time long past but worth remembering.